katjakarhu/OpenCAQDA/README.md

 - Investigate other data analysis possibilities with Python that could be added here
 - Image coding support (e.g. image to text, or other)
 - Video file coding support
-- CSV and Excel file coding (can be circumvented by converting to PDF)
+- CSV and Excel file coding (can be circumvented by converting to PDF or HTML)
-- HTML file coding (can be circumvented by converting to PDF)
-- DOCX coding (can be circumvented by converting to PDF)
+- DOCX coding (can be circumvented by converting to PDF or HTML)
-- RTF file coding (can be circumvented by converting to PDF)
+- RTF file coding (can be circumvented by converting to PDF ot HTML)